 In this paper, real-time noise level detection algorithms for videos were proposed.
+They consist of two ideas because it is difficult to cope with the wide range noise level detection.
+The proposed method is a combination of the low noise level detection method ($\sigma < 9$) and the high noise level detection ($\sigma \leq 9$).
 The simulation results demonstrate that the best results can be realized by combining two methods.
+Although further research is required, the proposed method showed satisfied results.
 In future, we intend to develop a way to switch between methods automatically and to control NR using the proposed methods.
 Ultimately, we hope to develop real-time noise reduction hardware that controls noise level parameters automatically.